mousakhan/Design-Portfolio/README.md

 <img src="VenuesDeals.jpg"  style="height:350px">
 <img src="Deals.jpg"  style="height:350px">

 To summarize, the current application flow is shown below.

 <img src="Navigation1.png">

-####
+The next step will be to improve the interface through this course.
+We will start afresh with user requirements.

 ####  User Requirements

 With the application published, feedback was collected from users.
+Furthermore, I asked 3 friends with no prior knowledge of the application some questions.
+I wanted to see how they would navigate the application and where some chokepoints for users might be, along with their general impressions of the application.

+The tasks that I asked were:

+1. Please redeem a deal (the deal to redeem was given)
+2. What are your overall impressions of the application?
+3. What would you improve?

+To summarize findings, here are the key points:

+- Users really did not understand the concept of having to create a group, invite your friends (which means adding friends to your friends list), and then redeeming.
+-  There were some layout concerns, especially with the venue information page and deals page.
-I interviewed 3 users of the application
+- They liked the idea of the application